TL;DR

 Field indexes = O(1) secondary look-ups Link to heading

-selected by a Service
+Need all Pods selected by a Service label?

 mgr.GetFieldIndexer().IndexField(